ooc-lang/ooc-lang.org/content/docs/tools/index.md

  1. [rock](/docs/tools/rock/) is the ooc compiler.
 In most cases, you will use it to generate C sources and executables from your ooc sources.

- 2. [sam](/docs/tools/sam/) helps you to keep all your libraries together and up-to-date.
+ 2. [sam](/docs/tools/sam/) helps you grab ooc libraries from git repos and keep them up-to-date.
+It also allows code checking, and can run simple test suites.
-   It's also able to resolve dependencies without any hassle.

  3. [editors](/docs/tools/editors/) - describes how to get syntax highlighting,
    program checking, indentation in vim, emacs, TextMate?